 - UTF-8 with BOM

-UTF-8 is preferred if you want to use Unicode characters like
+UTF-8 is preferred if you want to use non-ASCII characters like

-Č, Ć, Š, ä, ö, ü, ß in your text file.
+Č, Ć, Š, ä, ö, ü, ß or symbols like → in your text file.
 Some of these accented characters will be lost if you save the file as ANSI.
 Notepad also warns you when you do so: